 This increase in applicant numbers, together with the limited number of approval each year, means that you will face a far greater challenge in having your submission approved.

-It will generally take four to six months for ICA to assess each submission.
-Some applications may take a longer time to process if ICA requires more information from the applicant.
+It will generally take four to six months for Immigration and Checkpoints Authority to assess each submission.
+Some applications may take a longer time to process if the authorities require more information from the individual.

-Apart from ICA’s processing time, you should also take into account the amount of time you will need to prepare the long list of documents required based on the scheme that you are applying under.
+Apart from the approving agency’s processing time, you should also take into account the amount of time you will need to prepare the long list of documents required based on the scheme that you are applying under.
 These documents can range from your personal particulars, travel documents, educational certificates, payslips and more.
 If any of your paperwork is not in English, you will have to obtain copies of the official English translation as well.
 All this preparation time will add to the four to six months mentioned.

-Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should submit your application now.
+Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should send in your submission now.

 With the various forms and documents that you have to prepare for the Singapore PR application, the entire process can be overwhelming on your own.
 At Paul Immigrations, our team of experts will guide you every step of the way, making sure all aspects of your submission are in place.

 As one of the pioneers of the Singapore PR application consultancies, we have years of experience under our belt and have helped over 15,000 clients seeking to acquire PR status in the country.
 We will provide you with key insights and expertise to help your submission stand out from the crowd.

 A cover letter serves the purpose of highlighting your strengths and how these positive factors will make you the ideal PR.
 Our team of professional writers will help you craft a cover letter personalised to your own individual circumstances to be included in your submission.